mongodb/docs/mms/source/deployment.rst

 Resource Requirements
 ---------------------

-The agent does have some minimal resource requirements and should run on separate systems to avoid impacting ``mongod` and ``mongos`` performance.
+The agent does have some resource requirements and should run on separate systems to avoid impacting ``mongod`` and ``mongos`` performance.
 To monitor five or fewer nodes, you can safely deploy on an AWS "micro instance."
 Similarly, if you are only monitoring a small number of databases, you may be able to deploy the agent on the system running the ``mongos`` process.

-TODO clarify and fact check resource requirements
+Running PyMongo with the native extensions, which requires GCC, provides signifigant performance improvements.
+See :doc:`installation` for more information.

 Monitoring Architecture
 -----------------------